transcom/mymove/docs/how-to/upload-electronic-orders.md

 sudo defaults write /Library/Preferences/com.apple.security.smartcard DisabledTokens -array com.apple.CryptoTokenKit.pivtoken
 ```

-This should get you in the state where you can use your CAC to generate certs.
+This should get you in the state where you can use your CAC to extract certs.
 You may also want to run these commands
 to check:

 ```sh